finom/elegant-threading/README.md

 ## Tests

 Tests can be run via `npm test`.
 They're powered by Jasmine and Karma to make them to be executed both at NodeJS and browser environments.

-## Additional information

-- [Transferable](https://developer.mozilla.org/en-US/docs/Web/API/Transferable) objects aren't able to be transferred yet because they become unavailable at other threads (for the main thread and for other forks).
-If you have an idea how it could be done in a nice and straightforward way, please create an issue.